Relearning habits

 I recall vividly that all my friends that didn't come from forums, came from deviantart.

-I never saw myself as an exceptional artist, but I recall meeting sonderful people with the same hyperfixations as me.
+I never saw myself as an exceptional artist, but I recall meeting wonderful people with the same hyperfixations as me.
 People that even to this day I kept a link with, making a jump to real life.

 I remember the first time I got my deviantart subscription and just how excited I was to be able to make my profile look unique and personalized.

 With time, the website would become a disgusting and irrecogniseable pit that sold their artists art without consent to oil the AI machine.
 And I was thankful that by then, I was long gone...Still to this day it shocks me to see such a fall from grace...
 Making a void that still to this today, artists have a hard time to fill.
 Twitter, instagram, tiktok...
 Art in the middle of regurgitated slop and vile actors...
-Platforms that you are only a number to...
+Platforms in where you are only a number to...
 To betray the ones that made your website, just to cast them out, it's vile.

-Click here to go backInternet of the past
+Internet of the past

 I cannot be the only one that just misses the internet of the past.

 I'm not saying that it was without its own flaws...
 But people were aware of how important anonymity was.
-I would never see a soul giving their name, even less their face away.
+I would never see a soul giving their name, even less share their face away.
 There was this rooted knowledge that the internet was the "wild west" so you needed to keep yourself safe.

 With all this knowledge that we had, we would navigate this internet and forge friendships in our own ways, after many years of contact and trust.